ga-curriculum/intro-to-javascript-functions/expressions/README.md

 ![Hero image](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to create function expressions with appropriate syntax and naming conventions.
+**Learning objective:** By the end of this lesson, students will understand the difference between function declarations and expressions.

 ## Syntax